biolink/biolink-model/docs/EnvironmentalProcess.md

 ## Children

- * [EnvironmentalExposure](EnvironmentalExposure.md) - A environmental exposure is a factor relating to abiotic processes in the environment including atmospheric (heat, cold, general pollution) and water-born contaminants
+ * [EnvironmentalExposure](EnvironmentalExposure.md) - A environmental exposure is a factor relating to abiotic processes in the environment including sunlight (UV-B), atmospheric (heat, cold, general pollution) and water-born contaminants.

 ## Referenced by class